-The Office of Residence Life and Housing, a unit of Student Affairs, has the primary responsibility for the management of facilities and programs in the six residence halls, Faculty Row houses, and Kendall Apartment complex.
+The Office of Residence Life and Housing, a unit of Student Affairs and Academic Support, has the primary responsibility for the management of facilities and programs in the five residence halls, Faculty Row houses, and Kendall Apartment complex.
 Our office provides quality programming, ensures the safety and security of the residents, proper referrals to available services on- and off-campus, maintains discipline in the residence halls, Faculty Row houses, and Kendall Apartments, and runs several paraprofessional programs in and out of the residence halls.
-Be it whether you are an incoming new student, returning student, transfer student, readmitted student or simply visiting, this office covers your on-campus living needs!
+Be it whether you are an incoming new, returning, transfer, readmitted student, or simply visiting, this office covers your on-campus living needs!

 The Housing component covers anything related to the daily living in the residence hall rooms and on-campus apartments, Room Lottery, roommate changes, and most importantly, housing assignments.
 We believe that a housing assignment entitles the resident the opportunity to be a part of a living and learning community.

-We have seven University residence halls and three Faculty Row houses totaling approximately 1,200 beds.
+We have five University residence halls and three Faculty Row houses totaling approximately 1,000 beds.
 In addition to the aforementioned residential facilities, we have housing at the Kendall Apartments where apartment units are available for use by families with children.
 We have housing for married couples without children in our University residence halls.
 For both Married Housing and Kendall Apartments, at least one spouse or parent must be a matriculated student at Gallaudet University.
-For information on University residence halls and the Faculty Row, please visit here.
+For information on University residence halls and the Faculty Row houses, please visit here.

 RESIDENCE HALL MANAGEMENT AND SUPERVISION